 A Major League Soccer club's active roster is comprised of up to 30 players.
 All 30 players are eligible for selection to each 18-player game-day squad during the regular season and playoffs.

-In addition to the salary budget, each MLS Club spends additional funds on player compensation including money from a league-wide allocation pool (General & Targeted Allocation Money), the cost of Designated Players outside the Salary Budget, and money spent on the Supplemental and Reserve Rosters (roster spots 21-30).
+In addition to the Salary Budget, each MLS club may spend additional funds on player compensation including money from a League-wide allocation pool (General Allocation Money and Targeted Allocation Money), the cost of Designated Players outside the Salary Budget, and money spent on the Supplemental and Reserve Rosters (roster slots 21-30).

 On-Budget: Senior Roster

-- Roster spots 19 and 20 are not required to be filled, and teams may spread their salary budget across only 18 Salary Budget Players.
-A minimum salary budget charge will be imputed against a team's salary budget for each unfilled senior roster spot below 18.
+- Clubs are not required to fill roster slots 19 and 20, and clubs may spread their entire Salary Budget across 18 Senior Roster Players.
+A minimum Salary Budget Charge will be imputed against a club's Salary Budget for each unfilled Senior Roster slot below 18.

-- A club may have no more than twenty players on its Senior Roster, subject to the Season-Ending Injury Replacement, Disabled List, and Loan exceptions.
+- A club may have no more than 20 players on its Senior Roster, subject to the Season-Ending Injury Replacement, Injury List, and Loan exceptions.

-- The maximum budget charge for a single player is US$504,375.
-(See Allocation Money section below for details on buying down a player's budget charge.)
+- The Maximum Salary Budget Charge for a single player is $530,000.
+(See Allocation Money section below for details on buying down a player's Salary Budget Charge)

 Off-Budget: Supplemental and Reserve Rosters

-The salaries of players on the Supplemental Roster (spots 21-24) and Reserve Roster (spots 25-30) do not count toward a club's Salary Budget.
+The salaries of players on the Supplemental Roster (slots 21-24) and Reserve Roster (slots 25-30) do not count toward a club's Salary Budget.

-Players occupying roster spots 21-24 do not count against the club's salary budget, and are referred to collectively as the club's Supplemental Roster.
-A club may have no more than four players on its Supplemental Roster, subject to the Season-Ending Injury Replacement, Disabled List, and Loan exceptions.
+Players occupying roster slots 21-24 do not count against the club's Salary Budget, and are referred to collectively as the club's Supplemental Roster.
+A club may have no more than four players on its Supplemental Roster, subject to the Season-Ending Injury Replacement, Injury List, and Loan exceptions.

-- Slots 21-24 may be filled with (i) Senior Minimum Salary Budget Charge Players (US$67,500 in 2018) which may include Homegrown Players, (ii) Generation adidas Players, or (iii) any specifically Designated Players eligible for the MLS SuperDraft; or (iv) Homegrown Players earning more than the Senior Minimum Salary subject to the Homegrown Player Subsidy.
+- Slots 21-24 may be filled with (i) Senior Minimum Salary Players ($70,250 in 2019), which may include Homegrown Players, (ii) Generation adidas Players, (iii) any specifically Designated Players eligible for the MLS SuperDraft; or (iv) Homegrown Players earning more than the Senior Minimum Salary subject to the Homegrown Player Subsidy.

 - All Generation adidas players are Supplemental Roster players until they graduate from the program.

-- All players on the Supplemental Roster must be paid a base salary that is at least the Senior Minimum Salary (US$67,500).
+- All players on the Supplemental Roster must be paid a base salary that is at least the Senior Minimum Salary ($70,250).

-- Players occupying roster slots 25-28 may be filled with players earning either (i) the Reserve Minimum Salary (US$54,500 in 2018) or (ii) Homegrown Players earning more than the Reserve Minimum Salary subject to the Homegrown Player Subsidy.
+- Players occupying roster slots 25-28 may be filled with players earning either (i) the Reserve Minimum Salary ($56,250 in 2019) or (ii) Homegrown Players earning more than the Reserve Minimum Salary subject to the Homegrown Player Subsidy.